Quadrature of the Parabola

 Quadrature of the Parabola (Τετραγωνισμὸς παραβολῆς) is a treatise on geometry, written by Archimedes in the 3rd century BC and addressed to his Alexandrian acquaintance Dositheus.
 It contains 24 propositions regarding parabolas, culminating in two proofs showing that the area of a parabolic segment (the region enclosed by a parabola and a line) is $\tfrac43$ that of a certain inscribed triangle.

 It is one of the best-known works of Archimedes, in particular for its ingenious use of the method of exhaustion and in the second part of a geometric series.
 Archimedes dissects the area into infinitely many triangles whose areas form a geometric progression.
 He then computes the sum of the resulting geometric series, and proves that this is the area of the parabolic segment.
-This represents the most sophisticated use of a reductio ad absurdum argument in ancient Greek mathematics, and Archimedes' solution remained unsurpassed until the development of integral calculus in the 17th century, being succeeded by Cavalieri's quadrature formula.
+While this was an impressive feat of real-analytical reasoning for Ancient Greek mathematics, it remained ad hoc.
+More rigorous results would not be obtained until the 17th century, when Cavalieri's quadrature formula as well as the deeper and more general methods of integral calculus were developed.